ultralytics/ultralytics/docs/help/privacy.md

 - **Crash Logs**: Detailed reports on the application's condition at the time of a crash, which are vital for our debugging efforts.
 - **Error Messages**: We record error messages generated during the operation of our package to understand and resolve potential issues quickly.

-To learn more about how Sentry handles data, please visit [Sentry Privacy Policy](https://sentry.io/privacy/).
+To learn more about how Sentry handles data, please visit [Sentry's Privacy Policy](https://sentry.io/privacy/).

 ### How We Use This Data